-The aims of the Geography programme are to: Develop graduates with a critically informed understanding of the processes that shape our environment, and develop an integrated approach to the understanding, analysis and management of the interaction between the natural and human world.
-Demonstrably link fieldwork and experiential learning to the wider development of both subject specific and vocational practical skills and to apply such skills to managing the environment.
-Enhance employment prospects by developing graduates with a wide range of transferable technical (including ICT & GIS), analytical and critical skills.
+Develop graduates with a critically informed understanding of the processes that shape our environment, and develop an integrated approach to the understanding, analysis and management of the interaction between the natural and human world.
+Demonstrably link experiential learning and fieldwork to the wider development of both subject specific and practical skills, and to apply such skills to managing the environment.
+Enhance employment prospects by developing graduates with a wide range of subject specific, and transferable technical skills (including ICT & GIS), analytical and critical skills, and encouraging development of these.
 Develop powers of critical and analytical thinking, problem solving and logical argument through the progressive development of understanding, critical awareness and research skills over the course of the degree programme.
-Promote the concept of continuous improvement, lifelong learning, and contribution to the wider community through personal development and scholarly activity whilst developing awareness of the social context of Geography.
-Encourage students to engage with the development of employability skills by completing a self-awareness statement.
-In addition to the aims for the main target award, the sandwich programme aims to provide students with an extended period of work experience at an approved partner that will complement their programme of study at LJMU.
-This will give the students the opportunity to develop professional skills relevant to their programme of study, as well as attitude and behaviours necessary for employment in a diverse and changing environment.
+Promote the concept of continuous improvement, lifelong learning, and contribution to the wider community, through personal development and scholarly activity.
+Empower students to engage with the development and acquisition of employability skills.